npvq/music_theory_tools/algorithms/README.md

 First, upon inspecting the program, we notice that `voiceLeadingCost` is the most-frequently-run method during the DP algorithm.
 It could be called almost 10,000 times per pair of chords.
 And upon extensive testing, it becomes clear that `voiceLeadingCost` is the bottleneck of the program.
 It could be "slow" for a variety of reasons.
 First, it sets up key information about the two chords (such as their Roman Numerals, contextual keys, and the leading tone in the current key) that are independent of the voicings we receive as input.
 In other words, each call of `voiceLeadingCost` performs unnecessary, repeated computations.
 Another potential reason is because repeatedly accessing class data elements such as the `config` dictionary can be much slower in Python compared to accessing local variables.

 One potential fix is to design a "factory function."
 Since, in the DP protocol, different voicings between the same two chords are put through the `voiceLeadingCost` function up to 10,000 times, we can precompute the chord information and other necessary results that will remain constant.
 Essentially, we pass information about the two chords to a factory function, which then constructs and returns a static function that quickly computes the voiceLeadingCost of any two voicings *of those two chords specifically*.
 This extracts redundant computations from the innter `voiceLeadingCost` function, doing a little extra work in order to compute these voicing-independent results once instead of 10,000 times.
-Furthermore, in this factory function we can also extract the necessary parameters from `SATB.config` and store them as local variables, which will be preserved in the inner function by *closure* (thankfully!).
+Furthermore, in this factory function we can also extract the necessary parameters from `FourPart.config` and store them as local variables, which will be preserved in the inner function by *closure* (thankfully!).
 This solution was able to speed up the amortized time-per-call on my machine by about 8 times, which reduced the benchmark running time from minutes to seconds.
 Without using more powerful tools like `cpython` or `PyPy`, I am quite satisfied with the result we were able to get.

-## Configuration of `SATB` Class Object
+## Configuration of `FourPart` Class Object

-The SATB class organizes methods and configuration data on an object-basis, allowing various function calls to utilize individual configurations.
+The `FourPart` (Formerly `SATB`, is a family of classes collectively referred to as `FourPart`) class organizes methods and configuration data on an object-basis, allowing various function calls to utilize individual configurations.
 The configurations are passed in during initialization as *keyword arguments*.
-Once initialized, these parameters are not meant to be changed; however, they could still be modified as a dictionary located at `SATB.config`, just note that these changes may not take effect everywhere.
+Once initialized, these parameters are not meant to be changed; however, they could still be modified as a dictionary located at `FourPart.config`, just note that these changes may not take effect everywhere.

-It is possibile to allow for the updating of the configuration dictionary, especially as the SATB object becomes large and hence expensive to create and worthy of reuse.
+It is possibile to allow for the updating of the configuration dictionary, especially as the `FourPart` object becomes large and hence expensive to create and worthy of reuse.

-The following sections detail the currently existing configuration parameters for `SATB`.
+The following sections detail the currently existing configuration parameters for `FourPart`.

 > NOTE: the default values may not be up to date.